atgu/bge_analysis/concordance/README.md

 To run the scripts,

-1. Download and install [Julia](https://julialang.org/downloads/) (any version above 1.6.7 should work)
+1. Download and install [Julia](https://julialang.org/downloads/) (any version above 1.6.7 should work.)
 2. Within Julia, install required packages by
 ```julia
 using Pkg